ellysh/dota2-counter-picker/README.md

 ### Windows

-There are steps to install dota2picker on Windows:
+These are steps to install dota2picker on Windows:

 1. Download the Python 3 distribution:<br/>
 https://www.python.org/downloads/release/python-373/